 What is the current inflation rate of the Midwest region of the US?

-About 2.6%, as of October 2024.
+About 3.1%, as of February 2025.
 The annual inflation rate measures the difference in prices in one month to the same month a year before.
 While several government datasets track price changes, the Consumer Price Index (CPI) represents the spending habits of people living in urban areas, or about 90% of the US population.
 In addition to reporting inflation representing the spending of all urban Americans, the CPI also provides area-specific measures of inflation.
-The latest CPI data shows that the Midwest region has the same inflation as the US overall.
+The latest CPI data shows that the Midwest region has higher inflation than the US overall.

 There are multiple ways to measure inflation.
 Headline inflation includes all consumer spending categories, such as food, housing, and transportation, offering a broad view of the overall cost of living.
 However, because food and energy prices can be highly volatile due to factors like weather or supply chain disruptions, core inflation excludes these categories.